Ultimate Positivity is Decidable for Simple Linear Recurrence Sequences: Algorithm for Ultimate Positivity

 Combining Corollaries~\ref{corl:basis} and~\ref{corl:scale}, Step 2.3 can be done in polynomial space for arbitrary LRS and polynomial time for LRS of fixed order.

-Step 2.4 is performed by reduction to the decision problem for universal sentences over the reals, having already noted that the coefficients $b_i$ and $c_j$ are first-order definable.
-By the results described in Section~\ref{sec:fo-reals} this can be done in polynomial space for arbitrary LRS and polynomial time for LRS of fixed order.
+Step 2.4 uses a decision procedure for universal sentences over the reals, having already noted that the coefficients $b_i$ and $c_j$ are first-order definable.
+By the results described in Section~\ref{sec:background} this can be done in polynomial space for arbitrary LRS and polynomial time for LRS of fixed order. \end{proof}

-We thus have our main result. \begin{theorem} The Ultimate Positivity Problem for simple LRS is decidable in polynomial space in general, and in polynomial time for LRS of fixed order. \end{theorem}
+We note that a related proof strategy (passing from a finitely generated group to its closure and appealing to the theory of the reals) was used in~\cite{BlondelJKP05} in the context of threshold problems for quantum automata.